YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * Incompatible with: -OFF

 .. note::
-   If a database is nearly full, and want to use MUPIP FREEZE -ON -ONLINE, you may want to use MUPIP EXTEND first as a database file extension to either AUTORELEASE or "harden" the -ONLINE freeze effectively into a -NOONLINE freeze.
+   If any database region is nearly full, run MUPIP EXTEND before attempting a MUPIP FREEZE -ON -ONLINE.
+Otherwise, should a database file extension become necessary after the MUPIP FREEZE takes effect, the freeze will be released (if -AUTORELEASE was specified or implicitly assumed by default) or all updates will be blocked (if -NOAUTORELEASE was specified) effectively turning the -ONLINE freeze into a -NOONLINE freeze.

 ~~~~~~~~~~
 -OVERRIDE